 Solar Panel Ownership

 Who legally owns your solar panel system significantly impacts your home value.
 If you bought your solar panels in full or have already paid off your loan, you can include them in your home sale.
 This is the most straightforward ownership transfer and the most high-profit option for the seller.
-Affordable solar panels can make solar ownership realistic for homeowners that aren’t prepared to pay a premium for solar.
+Affordable solar panels can make solar ownership realistic for homeowners who aren’t prepared to pay a premium for solar.

 The situation is more complicated for leased systems.
 Since you don’t legally own the system, the buyers must decide if and how they want to take over ownership.
 Leased solar systems can be transferred to the buyer with a buyout or transfer:

-• Buyout: With a buyout, you can choose to pay off the remainder of your solar lease, and the buyer has the option to start a new lease under their name.
+- Buyout: With a buyout, you can choose to pay off the remainder of your solar lease, and the buyer has the option to start a new lease under their name.
 However, you’ll have to pay the remaining lease balance all at once, which can be hefty depending on your contract’s length and age.

-• Transfer: The second option is to transfer the lease to a new owner willing to take it over.
+- Transfer: The second option is to transfer the lease to a new owner willing to take it over.
 This is the most cost-effective option when selling a home with a leased system, as you won’t have to spend as much of your own money to complete the sale.
 However, the new buyer must meet the qualifications for a lease, including a credit check.

 In either case, ownership of a leased system does not transfer to the new homeowner automatically.
 The buyer must qualify for a solar lease on their own merits.